42-CC-RNCP/litetorch/README.md

 # litetorch

+This project is just for learning purpose and to practice designing a neural network framework from scratch. (and for fun)

+The goal is to understand the inner workings of a neural network framework and try to learn how to design the interfaces and the architecture with SOLID principles in mind.

+Oh and also will be used to do other 42 master branches projects.🐒

 ## How to Implement A NN Framework From Scratch

 I implemented a simple neural network framework from scratch using Python.